Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 Computing this we learn that Columbus Circle / Union Station has both the maximum in degree and out degree at 13120 and 13879.
 This means that in the first quarter of 2016 over 26000 bikes went through that station.
 Incredible!
 The corresponding degrees for the Lincoln Memorial station are 9419 and 9388.
-So even though we see that incredibly large link coming from the Lincoln Memorial it's not the most important station, at least by this metric.
+So even though we see that incredibly strong link coming from the Lincoln Memorial it's not the most important station, at least by this metric.
+This should make some sense since there are several relatively large links surrounding Columbus Circle / Union Station, but only one large one coming from the Lincoln Memorial.

+Let's look at another way of measuring centrality.

 ## Eigenvector centrality
 Eigenvector centrality uses the principal eigenvector of the graph to assign a measure of centrality.